What is Junior Volunteer Club?

 When and where is Junior Volunteer Club held?

-This Junior Volunteer Club session runs the THIRD Saturday of each month from 9-11am on January 19th, February 16th, March 16th, April 20th, and May 18th at our Quebec Street shelter in Denver.
+This Junior Volunteer Club session runs the SECOND Saturday of each month from 9-11am on August 10th, September 14th, October 12th, November 9th, and December 14th at our Quebec Street shelter in Denver.

-A parent or guardian must attend a mandatory training during the first hour of the first session on January 19th, 2019 with the registered child.
-There will be a graduation party during the last session on May 18th from 10:30 a.m. – 11:00 a.m.
+A parent or guardian must attend a mandatory training from 9-10a.m. of the first session on August 10th, 2019 with the registered child.
+There will be a graduation party during the last session on December 14th from 10:30a.m. – 11:00a.m.
 Families are encouraged to attend.

 What should my child bring?